Putin's Plan

-Putin's Plan (план Путина) is an informal reference for a political and economic program of Russian President Vladimir Putin.
-Neither Putin nor his team officially released any comprehensive program.
+Putin's Plan (план Путина) is an informal reference for a political and economic programme of Russian president Vladimir Putin.
+Neither Putin nor his team officially released any comprehensive programme.

 Slogans supporting "Putin's Plan" were a staple of the election campaign of the United Russia in the 2007 parliamentary election and the 2008 presidential election.

 Putin himself stated that the term is nothing but a pre-election slogan based on the excerpts from 7 years of his State of the Nation address to the Federal Assembly related to the long-term development of various spheres in the life of the country.

 Origin

 The term "Putin's Plan" was introduced by the chairman of the Supreme Council of United Russia Boris Gryzlov.
 Conceptual framework of "Putin's Plan" was first revealed by Director General of APEC D. Orlov in May 2007.

 United Russia

-In the electoral program of the party "United Russia" in the parliamentary elections in 2007, "Putin's Plan" is stated as follows:
+In the electoral programme of the party "United Russia" in the parliamentary elections in 2007, "Putin's Plan" is stated as follows: